 Plenty of stuff to do

-And, as has already been announced, for those who chase the best levels of immersion, VR support is available.
-I don’t have the hardware to test this personally, but I can confirm PC support is wide across Valve Index, Meta Quest 2 with a link cable, Oculus Rift S, HTC Vive and Vive Cosmos.
-No announced support yet for the likes of PSVR 2, but I’ll buy my editor a pint if it’s not announced as part of the launch lineup of PlayStation’s new headset.
+For those who chase the best levels of immersion, VR support is available.
+I don’t have the hardware to test this personally, but I can confirm PC support is available across Valve Index, Meta Quest 2 with a link cable, Oculus Rift S, HTC Vive and Vive Cosmos.
+No announced support yet for the PSVR 2, but I’ll buy my editor a pint if it’s not announced as part of the launch lineup of PlayStation’s new headset eventually.

-It’s worth mentioning what is missing from this game and a concern I have.
-First of all, Braking Point has missed its braking point and will not be in F1 22.
+It’s worth mentioning what is missing from this game, which is Braking Point.
 Now, I’ve been a fan of Formula 1 since watching Damon Hill clinch the driver’s championship with my Dad in 1996, but I can appreciate how Netflix’s Drive To Survive really brings the human drama of the race to life.

 Being able to live that drama through an engrossing single-player story mode, which explores the ever-changing dynamic between teammates and presents a fun series of challenges to teach you the basics of F1’s driving physics, was one of the best features of F1 2021.
 To not have it this time round isn’t going to be to the liking of a fair few players for sure.

-F1 22’s driving feels grounded on both steering wheel and controller, the track itself looks slick and the amount of assists ensures that even the freshest of newcomers will have a lot of fun.
+The driving feels grounded on both steering wheel and controller, the variety of content means you have a wealth of challenges ahead of you (though I am a little gutted about the lack of Braking Point), and the racing regulation changes guarantee more exciting wheel-to-wheel racing.
+Plus, the vastly customizable assists ensure that even the freshest of newcomers will have a lot of fun.